KazKobara/dockerfile_fswiki_local/README.md

 If the log messages on the terminal are not necessary, add `-d` option to them.

-Then access `http//localhost:8365/` with a web browser.
+Then access `http//localhost:<FSWIKI_PORT specified in the .env file>/` such as `http//localhost:8365/` with a web browser.

 To stop,